What else can I do with a medicine or nursing degree?

 Which careers attract medicine and dentistry students?

-Scientific research and development was the most popular career choice for students of medicine, dentistry and related subjects identified by a 2018 survey of more than 60,000 undergraduates carried out by Trendence UK, a partner of TARGETjobs’ parent company GTI.
-Just under a third (23.7%) of students of medicine, dentistry and related subjects who participated in the survey said they were interested in this area.
+Charity and not-for-profit was the most popular career choice for students of medicine, dentistry and related subjects identified by a 2020 survey of more than 71,000 undergraduates carried out by Cibyl, a research business owned by the same company as TARGETjobs.
+Just under one in ten ( 7.8% ) of students of medicine, dentistry and related subjects who participated in the survey said they were interested in this area.
 The most popular careers for students of medicine, dentistry and related subjects were as follows:

 Famous people with medicine or nursing degrees